ClockSelect/myevic/README.md

 Upgraded 3.03 firmware

+Usage:
+Unencoded firmware in the bin/ directory
+Use evic-usb to upload it to you box

 Main Features:
 My custom firmware is more or less identical to the official firmware - Just added some missing features